 The beginning years of A&M's academic history departed from Morrill Act's intentions.
 The curriculum focused more on liberal arts and languages rather than "practical" vocational studies, according to Keepers of the Spirit: The Corps of Cadets at Texas A&M University, 1876 to 2001 by John A. Adams Jr. Following a period of faculty feuds and an investigation by the board of directors, the original faculty, including A&M president Thomas Gathwright, was fired in December 1879.
 The directors chose John James, a Virginia Military Institute graduate and head of the Texas Military Institute, to turn things around.
 Only the campus physician and Capt.
 George T. Olstead Jr., commandant of cadets, remained on staff.

 Military training and service

-There was talk of closing the school because of low funding and lack of strong leadership, until Gov. Lawrence Sullivan Ross was appointed A&M president in 1890, according to A Centennial History of Texas A&M University by Henry C. Dethloff.
-Ross was a Civil War veteran and brought A&M into a period of growth and prestige, including expanding academics, enforcing discipline, new buildings and more administration.
+There was talk of closing the school because of low funding and lack of strong leadership, according to A Centennial History of Texas A&M University by Henry C. Dethloff.
+Gov. Lawrence Sullivan Ross, who had been a Confederate general, was appointed A&M president in 1890.
+He brought A&M into a period of growth and prestige, including expanding academics, enforcing discipline, new buildings and more administration.
 He even tried to lobby for women's admission, reasoning that the cadets would benefit by the "elevating influence of the good girls," according to university archives.